TheRoddyWMS/Roddy/CHANGELIST.md

 * 3.6.0

   - minor: Added `accountingName` to allow project accounting in cluster (for BE 0.0.12)

   - patch: Bumped to use BatchEuphoria 0.0.12

+* 3.5.11

+    - patch: Pure maintenance release
+    - patch: Fix reported release number
+    - patch: Allow release with optional subpatch-level suffixes matching the pattern `-test\d+`.
+This is obviously for testing only.
+    - patch: Updated PR-template with separated PR and release sections

 * 3.5.10
   - patch: Bumped BatchEuphoria version to 0.0.7-1: A newer LSF release is pickier on the position of the `-o` parameter in `bjobs`.
 Adapted to this upstream change.
 Probably code will still work with older LSF versions.